 SCUDEM ("Student Competition Using Differential Equations Modeling") is a new modeling competition held in April.

 Math students are exposed to a broad range of current research and new ideas through a busy seminar program.
 Faculty, students, and guest lecturers discuss varied topics like Predicting Hospital Re-Admissions From Doctors' Notes; The Power of Padovan; A Mathematical Study of Malaria, with a Focus on the Mosquito Life Cycle; How Aliens Do Math; How Math Theory Can Help Break Up Terror Cells; Confessions of a Sequence Addict; and What Mathematics Can Tell Us About Cancer.

-Examples of places our students have interned include Bitcoin Center NYC, Brookhaven National Laboratory, Ernst & Young, LLP, and Goldman Sachs.
+Examples of places our students have interned include Brookhaven National Laboratory, Lieberman Research

-of recent alumni in this major responding to a survey reported that within a year of graduating they had landed employment or were pursuing or planning to pursue graduate studies.
+of recent alumni from the School of Natural Sciences and Mathematics responding to a survey reported that within a year of graduating they had landed employment or were pursuing or planning to pursue graduate studies.

-of those same surveyed alumni who reported employment, responded that they had landed their position at or within three months of graduation.
+of those same surveyed alumni who reported employment, responded that they had landed their position at or within six months of graduation.
 Some examples of where our alumni are employed include:

 Examples of the distinguished institutions our graduates are pursuing advanced degrees include: